Skip to main content

 What is the primary purpose of break-even analysis?

-The primary purpose of break-even analysis is to identify the minimum sales volume needed to cover total costs, so you know when your business will start making a profit.
+The main purpose of break-even analysis is to identify the minimum sales volume needed to cover total costs, so you know when your business will start making a profit.

 What are some strategies to lower the break-even point?

-To lower the break-even point, focus on reducing fixed and variable costs and increasing your contribution margin through improved product features or strategic pricing.
+Strategies to lower the break-even point include reducing fixed and variable costs and increasing the contribution margin through pricing adjustments or cost-saving measures.